ratschlab/HIRID-ICU-Benchmark/README.md

 Note that we provide only one set of weights for each model which corresponds to the median performance among the 10 runs reported in the manuscript.

+### Run Pipeline on Simulated Data
+COMING SOON

+## License
+You can find the license for the original HiRID data [here](https://physionet.org/content/hirid/view-license/1.1.1/).
+For our code we license it under a [MIT License](LICENSE)